Artist of the Month

 If you would like to exhibit art at the Prospect Public Library, we would love to host you.
 Call us at 203.758.3001, email korenprospectlibrary@gmail.com., or complete the New Artist Submission Form below.

-During the month of January, the Prospect Public Library will be featuring the photography of local artist Spencer Parrish.
-Meet Spencer at the Prospect Public Library on Saturday, January 17 from 11:00 a.m. until 1:00 p.m.
+During the month of February, the Prospect Public Library will be featuring the paintings of local artist Joseph Nolan.

 The Prospect Public Library is open Monday, Wednesday and Friday 10 to 5, Tuesday and Thursday 10 to 7, and Saturday 10 to 3.
 The library is closed on Saturday during July and August.
 Please call us at 203.758.3001 or visit our website, www.prospectlibrary.com, with any inquiries.